Neuroimaging: Methods and Applications (MSc)

 How will I be assessed?

-- Five of these modules are assessed by written examination (essay and multiple choice questions)
+- Two of these modules are assessed by written examination (one 2 hour exam, short answer format and one 3 hour exam, short answer and multiple choice questions).

-- One module is assessed via a 4,000 word essay.
+- One module will be assessed by a 4,000 word essay.

 In Semester 3, the Neuroimaging Research Project (60 credits) is assessed via: